What is faceting|The difference between Edo faceting, Satsuma faceting, and Otaru faceting and its charm

 History of faceting

-Before describing each facet, we will discuss the history of faceting.The introduction of faceted glass technology began when cut glass was brought to Japan by missionaries during the Age of Exploration in the 16th century.
-Later, glass production began in Nagasaki, and in the Edo period (1603-1867), glass was produced in Osaka, Edo, Satsuma, and other areas throughout Japan.
+Before describing each facet, we will discuss the history of faceting.How was the faceting technique introduced?Cut glass was brought to Japan by missionaries during the Age of Exploration in the 16th century.This was the beginning.
+Later, glass production began in Nagasaki, and in the Edo period (1603-1867), glass was produced in Osaka, Edo, Satsuma, and other parts of Japan.

 Japanese faceting developed independently based on Western techniques.
 There are differences in raw materials and manufacturing methods.
 In Japan, lead glass was used, and the technique of creating cut patterns by manual friction continued until the early Meiji period.